Novels About Art and Artists

 The story of Helen Frick and her assistant at a formative time in Helen’s life that coincides with Magnolia Diamond’s disappearance is riveting.
 As is the later timeline, told 50 years later, when a model and a Frick Museum intern are locked in the mansion overnight and on the hunt for the missing diamond.

-I couldn’t put this novel about art down.
+I’ve been big on Gilded Age books recently, so I knew I would love reading about the Frick family and their gorgeous mansion built in that time frame.
+I couldn’t put this jewelry novel down.
 It might be my first Fiona Davis, but it won’t be my last!

 This gritty story is about a prostitute during the Italian Renaissance who needs to flee for her life after learning a secret while sitting for famed artist Botticelli.
 She turns to a novice, Brother Guido, for help after her friends start dying.